Major Sources of Noise Pollution:

 Harmful Effects of Noise Pollution:

 i.
 Noise can affect human health and well-being in a number of ways, including annoyance reaction, sleep disturbance, interference with communication, performance effects, effects on social behaviour and hearing loss. ii.
 Noise can cause annoyance and frustration as a result of interference, interruption and distraction. iii.
 People experiencing high noise levels have increased number of headaches, greater susceptibility to minor accidents, increased reliance on sedatives and sleeping pills, increased mental sickness.

 iv.
 Exposure to noise is also associated with a range of possible physical effects including cold, changes in blood pressure, other cardiovascular changes, problems with the digestive system and general fatigue. v.
 Prolonged exposure to noise levels at or above 80 dB can cause deafness because of damage to the organ of Corti in the internal ear.

 How to Control Noise Pollution?

-The noise pollution can be minimized in following ways:
+The noise pollution can be minimized in following ways: i.

 Reduce the noise at its source in industries and automobiles, etc. ii.
 Try not to put the TV on hi-fi speakers. iii.
 When playing music, turn it down at a reasonable level.
 Better still use headphones if you want to play your music loud or late at night. iv.
 Plant trees at roadsides, curtains on the doors and windows, glass panes at the windows etc.

 to interrupt the path of the noise.
 This will reduce the noise to some extent. v.
 Do not unnecessarily blow horns.
 This disturbs others.

 vi.
 If the source of noise is unavoidable cover your ears by hands or use ear plugs to avoid noise.